 Will the school calendar be altered in any way?
 We do not plan to start earlier than our previously planned first day of school, September 2, 2020.
 As a small elementary school, we are focusing on providing as much consistency in the schedule as possible for students and families.
 Similarly, we do not plan to extend school over the weekends as we will need opportunities for deep cleaning and sanitizing on a weekly basis.
 In addition, we will be evaluating the calendar of events to decide which activities will be moved to a virtual format and which may be postponed until later in the year.

 How will arrival and dismissal be structure to facilitate social distancing?
 Each student cohort will be assigned a unique door and time to enter the building.
 Arrival and dismissal will be staggered within a 45-minute window.
 Designated doors and locations will be communicated once we have finalized the locations of our cohorts.
 Second-fifth grade students will be dropped-off at a designated location and time.
 Parents of K-1 grade students will be able to walk their child to their assigned door.
 Staff will be located at the drop-off locations to greet children and ensure they get to class safely.
 We will also conduct a brief health screening at the arrival location.
 More details on that protocol are forthcoming.
 Families with multiple children in attendance should follow the arrival times of the youngest child.
 For dismissal, please pick up siblings at their designated time and location.
-Meridian families, please refer to the arrival and dismissal schedule embedded in our internal communication published on 7/31/20.
+Meridian families, please refer to the arrival and dismissal schedule embedded in our internal communications.
 For safety reasons, will not be sharing this information publicly.

 How will sibling families be supported in the hybrid model?
 We will work to align sibling schedules as much as possible as we model time on campus and time spent in online learning.